Skip to main content

 Figure 3.1.
 A closed system of two brine tanks.

-The rate of change of \(x_1\text{,}\) that is \(x_1'\text{,}\) is the rate of salt coming in minus the rate going out.
-The rate coming in is the density of the salt in tank 2, that is \(\frac{x_2}{V}\text{,}\) times the rate \(r\text{.}\) The rate coming out is the density of the salt in tank 1, that is \(\frac{x_1}{V}\text{,}\) times the rate \(r\text{.}\) In other words it is
+The rate of change of \(x_1\text{,}\) that is, \(x_1'\text{,}\) is the rate of salt entering minus the rate leaving.
+The density of the salt in tank 2 is \(\nicefrac{x_2}{V}\text{,}\) so the rate of salt entering tank 1 is \(\nicefrac{x_2}{V}\) times \(r\text{.}\) The density of the salt in tank 1 is \(\nicefrac{x_1}{V}\text{,}\) so the rate of salt leaving tank 1 is \(\nicefrac{x_1}{V}\) times \(r\text{.}\) In other words,

 \begin{equation*} x_1' = \frac{x_2}{V} r - \frac{x_1}{V} r = \frac{r}{V} x_2 - \frac{r}{V} x_1 = \frac{r}{V} (x_2-x_1). \end{equation*}

-Similarly we find the rate \(x_2'\text{,}\) where the roles of \(x_1\) and \(x_2\) are reversed.
+Similarly, to find the rate \(x_2'\text{,}\) the roles of \(x_1\) and \(x_2\) are reversed.
 All in all, the system of ODEs for this problem is

 \begin{equation*} \begin{aligned} x_1' & = \frac{r}{V} (x_2-x_1), \\ x_2' & = \frac{r}{V} (x_1-x_2). \end{aligned} \end{equation*}

-In this system we cannot solve for \(x_1\) or \(x_2\) separately.
-We must solve for both \(x_1\) and \(x_2\) at once, which is intuitively clear since the amount of salt in one tank affects the amount in the other.
-We can’t know \(x_1\) before we know \(x_2\text{,}\) and vice versa.
+In this system, we cannot solve for \(x_1\) or \(x_2\) separately.
+We must solve for both \(x_1\) and \(x_2\) at once, which is intuitively clear—the amount of salt in one tank affects the amount in the other.
+We cannot know \(x_1\) before we know \(x_2\text{,}\) and vice versa.

 We do not yet know how to find all the solutions, but intuitively we can at least find some solutions.
 Suppose we know that initially the tanks have the same amount of salt.
-That is, we have an initial condition such as \(x_1(0)=x_2(0) = C\text{.}\) Then clearly the amount of salt coming and out of each tank is the same, so the amounts are not changing.
-In other words, \(x_1 = C\) and \(x_2 = C\) (the constant functions) is a solution: \(x_1' = x_2' = 0\text{,}\) and \(x_2-x_1 = x_1-x_2 = 0\text{,}\) so the equations are satisfied.
+That is, we have an initial condition such as \(x_1(0)=x_2(0) = C\text{.}\) Then clearly the amount of salt entering and leaving each tank is the same, so the amounts are not changing.
+In other words, \(x_1 = C\) and \(x_2 = C\) (the constant functions) is a solution: \(x_1' = x_2' = 0\text{,}\) and \(\frac{r}{V}(x_2-x_1) = \frac{r}{V}(x_1-x_2) = 0\text{,}\) so the equations are satisfied.

 Let us think about the setup a little bit more without solving it.
 Suppose the initial conditions are \(x_1(0) = A\) and \(x_2(0) = B\text{,}\) for two different constants \(A\) and \(B\text{.}\) Since no salt is coming in or out of this closed system, the total amount of salt is constant.
-That is, \(x_1+x_2\) is constant, and so it equals \(A+B\text{.}\) Intuitively if \(A\) is bigger than \(B\text{,}\) then more salt will flow out of tank one than into it.
-Eventually, after a long time we would then expect the amount of salt in each tank to equalize.
-In other words, the solutions of both \(x_1\) and \(x_2\) should tend towards \(\frac{A+B}{2}\text{.}\) Once you know how to solve systems you will find out that this really is so.
+That is, \(x_1+x_2\) is constant, and so it equals \(A+B\text{.}\) Intuitively, if \(A > B\text{,}\) more salt will flow out of tank one than into it.
+After a long time, we then expect the amount of salt in each tank to equalize.
+In other words, the solutions of both \(x_1\) and \(x_2\) should tend towards \(\frac{A+B}{2}\) as \(t\) goes to \(\infty\text{.}\) Once you know how to solve systems, you can check that this really is so.

 Example 3.1.3.

-Let us look at a second order example.
+Let us look at a second-order example.
 We return to the mass and spring setup, but this time we consider two masses.

-Consider one spring with constant \(k\) and two masses \(m_1\) and \(m_2\text{.}\) Think of the masses as carts that ride along a straight track with no friction.
+Consider one spring with constant \(k\) and two masses \(m_1\) and \(m_2\text{.}\) Think of the masses as carts on a straight track with no friction.
 Let \(x_1\) be the displacement of the first cart and \(x_2\) be the displacement of the second cart.
-That is, we put the two carts somewhere with no tension on the spring, and we mark the position of the first and second cart and call those the zero positions.
+That is, we put the two carts somewhere with no tension on the spring, we mark the position of the first and second cart, and we call those the zero positions.
 Then \(x_1\) measures how far the first cart is from its zero position, and \(x_2\) measures how far the second cart is from its zero position.
-The force exerted by the spring on the first cart is \(k(x_2-x_1)\text{,}\) since \(x_2-x_1\) is how far the string is stretched (or compressed) from the rest position.
+The force exerted by the spring on the first cart is \(k(x_2-x_1)\) as \(x_2-x_1\) is how far the spring is stretched (or compressed) from the rest position.
 The force exerted on the second cart is the opposite, thus the same thing with a negative sign.
-Newton’s second law states that force equals mass times acceleration.
-So the system of equations is
+Newton’s second law states that force equals mass times acceleration, that is,

 \begin{equation*} \begin{aligned} m_1 x_1'' & = k(x_2-x_1) , \\ m_2 x_2'' & = - k(x_2-x_1) . \end{aligned} \end{equation*}

-Subsection 3.1.3 Changing to first order
+Subsection 3.1.3 Changing to first-order systems

 \begin{equation*} y^{(n)} = F(y^{(n-1)},\ldots,y',y,x) . \end{equation*}